 Numerous Career Paths and No College Degree Required

 Welding is one of the few career choices that seem to be in high demand at all times.
 This is because welders are needed in almost every industry.
-Oregon hourly wages in 2019 vary from $15.49 for entry level positions to $30.81 for experienced welders at the high end of the pay scale.
+Oregon hourly wages in 2021 vary from $16.77 for entry-level positions to $32.84 for experienced welders at the high end of the pay scale.
 According to GoWelding.org, the salaries of welders may vary a lot depending on how skilled the worker is and if he/she is willing to travel and/or work in hazardous conditions.
 Far ranging opportunities and often higher wages exist for welders who are willing to travel.
-Examples of traveling jobs include work in ship building and maintenance, military support, pipeline installation, and under water welding.
+Examples of traveling jobs include work in shipbuilding and maintenance, military support, pipeline installation, and under water welding.

 No statewide license is required for welding, cutting, soldering, and brazing workers in Oregon although welders who work on particular projects such as bridges, boilers, and other more specialized jobs do have special licensing and certification requirements.
 These applicants must pass an exam and demonstrate their skill and knowledge of welding.
 Welding certification standards are defined by the American Society of Mechanical Engineers and the American Welding Society.

-The majority of welding-technology program completers (323) earned a certificate from one of Oregon’s 13 Community Colleges in 2018.
-Another 19.0 percent (98) earned an associate’s degree and 2.3 percent (12) were apprenticeship completers.
-A significant number of students (83) received their welding training in one of the four Job Corps training programs in Oregon.
+The majority of welding-technology program completers, 457 (66.6%), earned a certificate from one of Oregon’s 13 community colleges in 2019.
+Another 104 (15.2%) earned an associate’s degree and 10 (1.5%) were apprenticeship completers.
+A significant number of students (115) received their welding training in one of the four Job Corps training programs in Oregon.
 To qualify for Job Corps training, participants must be 16 to 24 years of age, meet low-income criteria, and face one or more barriers to employment.
-According to Kristopher Norton, one of Job Corps’ Career Transition Specialists, welding training is a popular program and usually takes six to nine months to complete.
-Kristopher estimates that at least 90 percent of students who complete their training are placed in an entry level job or choose to move on for additional training.

 Industries of Employment and Future Demand

-Oregon’s welders and solderers work in many types of industries but the majority of workers (81%) were concentrated in manufacturing industries in 2017.Three manufacturing sub-sectors – transportation equipment, machinery, and fabricated metals – provided the lion’s share of jobs in manufacturing.
+Oregon’s welders and solderers work in many types of industries, but the majority of workers (79%) were concentrated in manufacturing industries in 2019.Three manufacturing sub-sectors – transportation equipment, machinery, and fabricated metals – provided the lion’s share of jobs in manufacturing.

 Welders and solderers work in a very large occupation.
-In 2017, there were 4,166 welders in Oregon.
-Employment growth through year 2027 is expected to be lower than the statewide average at 10.8 percent.
-There are expected to be 505 annual openings in the state which include both new and replacement job openings.
+In 2019, there were 5,125 welders in Oregon.
+Projections anticipate employment growth of 12.4% through year 2029, higher than the statewide average of 8.6%.
+There are expected to be 660 annual openings in the state, which include both growth and replacement job openings.

 Because the basic skills of welding are the same across all industries, it is relatively easy for these workers to use their transferable skills when moving from one industry to another.
-Expected growth in the defense industry along with future demand for repair of the nation’s aging infrastructure will continue to contribute to the high demand for workers in this occupation.
+Expected growth in the defense industry, new technology, and future demand for repair of the nation’s aging infrastructure will continue to contribute to the high demand for workers in this occupation.